vmware-nsx/eval-docs/docs/2-Installation.md

 - Deploy 1 Edge Node on ESXi.
 Under "System - Configuration - Fabric - Nodes - Edge Transport Nodes", click "Add Edge VM".
-*Select Form Factor Medium (useful if you want to test later Load-Balancing), enable SSH for admin and root if you want to try later deeper troubleshooting, Management and Switch (TEP) IP addresses on the top of the page)*
+*Select Form Factor Medium (useful if you want to test later Load-Balancing),
+enable SSH for admin and root if you want to try later deeper troubleshooting,
+Management and Switch (TEP) IP addresses on the top of the page).*
 	<p align="center">
 	  <img width=85% height=85% src="/docs/assets/Graphics/2.5.2.step1.jpg">
 	</p>